barronwei/idyllic-app/README.md

 # idyllic

-automatic daily scheduling with React Native and Firebase
+An automatic scheduling app built with React Native